 The Discovery of LEDs

-Light emitting diodes are original conceptualized along with light emitting diodes by Nick Holonyak Jr back in 1962.
+Light-emitting diodes are originally conceptualized along with light-emitting diodes by Nick Holonyak Jr back in 1962.

 The Next Phase

 LEDs make for some great lighting solutions.
-In fact, the technology has been around for decades and is being used in thousands of different products from televisions to traffic lights.
+The technology has been around for decades and is being used in thousands of different products, from televisions to traffic lights.

 LEDs are attractive because they save energy, emit less heat, and last longer than other conventional devices.
 But what you may not know is that the possibilities for LED lighting are just getting started.